WATER-STEAM-CONDENSED CYCLE

 Saturated steam, generated by the boiler, is sent to different end users.
 Normally, it passes through heat exchangers where it gives off its heat indirectly, and can as such achieve 100% condensate return.

 *Note on Condensate Return: The amount of condensate that returns to the boiler is of utmost importance, requiring the installation of a good steam filter and a reliable steam trap in good working order.
-The boiler operator must continuously check that the trap is functioning correctly and that the condensates are successfully
+The boiler operator must continuously check that the trap is functioning correctly and that the condensates are successfully returning – uncontaminated – to the condensate tank.

 A good rate of condensate return – free of any type of contamination – enables the boiler to achieve a higher level of operating efficiency, reducing the consumption of soft water, chemical treatments, energy (as the condensates return hot), and fuel, and improving the evaporation capacity of the boiler.
+If upon selecting the required boiler, you are aware that it will operate efficiently, with a high rate of condensate return, it is recommended that you order a larger condensate tank at the onset so as to avoid condensate spills in the future.

 BOILER WATER QUALITY CONTROL